Cut fuel spending: the best points for petrol

 In just a few steps - three, in fact - we can reduce that part of the bill by hundreds of pounds.

 1. Get the lowest prices

 Using a postcode based comparison service like petrolprices.com can help to find the forecourts near you with the lowest petrol prices.

 It's a free service, also available as an iPhone or Android app, although you do have to register to see the results.

 It's worth noting that supermarket petrol prices are usually lowest.

-According to the AA's fuel price report for August 2014, supermarket unleaded petrol prices are 1.6p per litre lower than the UK average, the smallest gap for some time, though it widened during the August bank holiday when competition increased.
+According to the AA's fuel price report for September 2016, supermarket unleaded petrol prices are 2.8p per litre lower than the UK average, with supermarkets charging an average of 109.0p per litre.

 In addition, supermarkets often run reward point promotions on fuel that can cut prices even further.

 Once you've found the cheapest place to buy, it's time to get the best value for money on the spending you can't avoid.

 Cheaper prices per litre beat loyalty points hands down: going to a more expensive station for the points is not worth it.